iSaluki/phhs6/content/sixth/Business/Units/fh/HRFlow.md

 the flow of employees through an organisation
 including:
-- the inflow - when they are recruited
+- the inflow—when they are recruited
-- the internal flow - what happens to them within the organisation
+- the internal flow—what happens to them within the organisation
-- the outflow - when they eventually leave the organisation
+- the outflow—when they eventually leave the organisation

 * The Inflow *